 Modern Manners for Today’s Teens: Make and Manage Your Own Appointments

 Scheduling your own appointments and owning them is a crucial step in taking charge of your life.
 In this post I’ll teach you how to make a doctor’s appointment, how to make a hair appointment, and how to teach this important life skill to the kids in your life.
+Make sure to check out my other hygiene tips for teens too.

 How To Make a Doctor’s Appointment